theobald-software/theobald-software.github.io/content/_en/yunio/access-control.md

 - **Create / Modify**: allows users to create, edit and execute services and connections.
 - **Read / Execute**: allows users to open the Designer to download and execute services.
 - **No access**: denies users access to the Designer.
 Execution of services is not authorized.
+This option can be used to temporarily disable users from using yunIO.